GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex3_.md

 The Participatory Mapping Simulation is led by the facilitators:
 1. Present the project and the activity that is planned (mapping project)
 2. Welcoming round: Everyone is introducing themselves shortly (e.g. I'm Sam and I'm running a small farm in the 5th generation).
-3. Start the mapping by showing the map and helping the community meembers to orientate.
+3. Start the mapping by showing the map and helping the community members to orientate.
 4. Try to map together.

->one more step to discuss the mapping?

 The trainer will end this roleplay when the time is over.

-### 3. Upload your created maps -> Optional?
+### 3. Optional: Upload your created maps

 Take a foto of your sketches or at least one sketch by loading them into [sketch-map-tool.heigit.org](https://sketch-map-tool.heigit.org/).
 On the website, choose 'Digitize your Sketch maps' on the right.
 Upload all your sketches in .png or .jpg format.
 You can mark your sketches and simply drag and drop them into the window.